Report release: Preliminary assessment of the pilot Structure approach to humanitarian sheltering

 Better Shelter, in partnership with Aga Khan Agency for Habitat (AKAH), an agency of Aga Khan Development Network (AKDN) and the Sustainable Environmental and Ecological Development Society (SEEDS), is proud to present the official release of the “Preliminary Assessment of the Pilot Structure Approach to Humanitarian Sheltering” report.

-The report brings forward the key findings of the Structure approach to the humanitarian community, demonstrating how an incremental approach can foster community-driven shelter solutions in the onset of emergencies as well as in post-emergency contexts.
-The Structure approach builds upon the concepts of ‘transitional tent’ and ‘transitional shelter’, developed by Shelter Centre in recent years.
+The report brings forward the key findings of the Structure approach to the humanitarian community, demonstrating how an incremental approach can foster community-driven shelter solutions at the onset of emergencies and post-emergency contexts.
+The Structure approach builds upon the concepts of ‘transitional tent’ and ‘transitional shelter’, which were developed by Shelter Centre in recent years.
 The transitional approach, which implies the possibility of relocation, aims to provide immediate and continuous support, simultaneous to reconstruction efforts.
-Structure’s incremental approach aims to go one step further and allow people to use local materials to adapt the shelter for local needs during the lifespan of the shelter and upon the restoration of the local supply chain.
+Structure’s incremental approach seeks to go one step further and allow people to use local materials to adapt the shelter to local needs during the lifespan of the shelter and upon the restoration of the local supply chain.

 The report was produced by Shelter Centre, a humanitarian non-governmental organisation (NGO) based in Switzerland, in collaboration with Better Shelter, AKAH and SEEDS in India.
 In concluding the report, Shelter Centre informed that the shelter solution and approach worked and recommended it for further implementation at scale.